-Initial Index Level for such Component Index by more than 10%, your return on the notes at maturity may be
+For each Basket Component, if the Ending Index Level for the applicable Component Index is less than the Initial Index Level for such Component Index by more than 10%, your return on the notes at maturity may be adversely affected and you may lose some or all of your investment at maturity.

-Maximum Return:

-With respect to a Basket Component, a percentage that we will determine on the pricing date and that will not be less than the respective percentage set forth above under "Basket/Basket Components."
-For example, if the Index Return for the EURO STOXX $50^{\$}$ Index is more than 9.77%, the applicable Component Return will be equal to the applicable Maximum Return for the EURO STOXX $50^{\$}$ Index of $19.54\%^$.
+Maximum Return: With respect to a Basket Component, a percentage that we will determine on the pricing date and that will not be less than the respective percentage set forth above under "Basket/Basket Components."
+For example, if the Index Return for the EURO STOXX 50[®] Index is equal to more than 15.82%, the applicable Component Return will be equal to the applicable Maximum Return for the EURO STOXX 50[®] Index of